What does a PBX Operator do?

 - Cons:

-- The job can be repetitive and may lack variety.
+- The job can be repetitive and require long periods of sitting

-- Limited opportunities for career advancement without additional training.
+- Limited opportunities for advancement without additional training or education

 What is the job outlook for a PBX Operator?